 When proposals are passed, they become policy and practice in the major.
 Some of the policies are reenforced by the university, while others are practices that are used and enforced internally.
-When policies are passed, language in the Plumb Manual and other CEP print and online materials is updated.
-In the Spring of 2012, CEP underwent a number of changes through the proposal and consensus process, and readers are encouraged to review these changes in the Appendix Section.
+When policies are passed, language in the Plumb Manual, other CEP print, and online materials are updated.
+In recent years, CEP has undergone various changes and proposals can be found in our "Library" on the website.